Code-Institute-Submissions/happybean/README.md

 <a></a>
 ## **Wireframes**
-I have used [Balsamic](https://balsamiq.com/) to create low-fidelity wireframes.
-First I created a basic wireframe for mobile, for tablet and desktop.
-The website will be easy to navigate by using the navigation bar or by scrolling down the page.
-I have included a scroll-up button for user convenience.
+I created a hight level site structure and low fidelity wireframes in the planning phase.

 ### **Site Structure**
-In the planning phase, the following site structure was created to determine the pages, subpages and which pages are related.
+The following site structure was created in [Figjam](https://www.figma.com/figjam/) to determine the pages, subpages and which pages are related.

 <details>
 <summary>Site Structure</summary>

 ![Site Structure](/documentation/images/general_doc_img/site_structure.png)
 </details>
 <br>

 ### **Wireframe Images**